Cap-go/docs/plugin/auto-update.md

 }
 ```

-* `version` : Send this version to server to identify your version at the first download.
-This setting disable the plugin to read version in your native code.
+* `version` : Send this version to the server to identify your version at the first download.
+This setting disables the plugin to read the version in your native code.
 ```tsx
 // capacitor.config.json
 {